 A publishing contract never requires the author to pay printing costs or to buy a certain number of copies of the edition.
 The Finnish Book Publishers Association publishes a list of publishers operating in Finland.

 Books come in many forms.
 You should always negotiate a written agreement, whether over different uses of a work or over producing a new work.
-The Union of Finnish Writers assists writers in all questions related to contracts.

 Examples of how literary works can be used: